 Let’s imagine that you are getting your house furnished.
 You are surfing the web and you find a stylish, modern armchair that you would definitely want to have in your living room.
 Unfortunately, there is no information on the webpage where you can purchase one.
 Not to mention finding a coffee table that would match your dream armchair.
 This is where the Style Search comes in.

-Some time ago one of our Tooploox colleagues wrote a post about building , which worked really well with retrieving visually similar images.
+Some time ago one of our Tooploox colleagues wrote a post about building a search engine for interior design, which worked really well with retrieving visually similar images.
 We wanted our engine not only to find images that share common visual features, but also to be able to find items that represent abstract concepts, such as minimalism or scandinavian design.
 That is why we decided to extend our Style Search engine based on visual search by adding a text query search.

-In order to create Style Search engine we needed a dataset that would consist of both: images and text descriptions. website content met our requirements.
+In order to create Style Search engine we needed a dataset that would consist of both: images and text descriptions.
+IKEA’s website content met our requirements.
 I scrapped 2193 products’ images from it, along with text description for every product and 298 images of rooms, in which these products appeared.
-For this purpose I used Python with and packages, as well as .
+For this purpose I used Python with beautifulsoup and urllib packages, as well as Selenium.